corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/node-administration.md

 The following JMX statistics are exported:

-* Corda specific metrics: flow information (total started, finished, in-flight; flow duration by flow type), attachments (count)
+* Corda specific metrics: see node-metrics for a list
 * Apache Artemis metrics: queue information for P2P and RPC services
 * JVM statistics: classloading, garbage collection, memory, runtime, threading, operating system